arnnow/k8s-redis/README.md

 11:X 15 Feb 2020 22:14:42.916 * +slave slave 172.17.0.9:6379 172.17.0.9 6379 @ mymaster 172.17.0.5 6379
 ```

+### Deleting the initial master/sentinel pod
-we can now delete the initial pod/redis-bootstrap.
+we can now delete the initial ```pod/redis-bootstrap```.
 Our redis should now be electing a new master from the one deployed by kustomize
 ```
 11:X 15 Feb 2020 22:19:31.214 # +odown master mymaster 172.17.0.5 6379 #quorum 3/2
 11:X 15 Feb 2020 22:19:31.214 # +new-epoch 1